GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 errors in the console.

 <figure class="w-figure">
-  {% Img src="image/admin/enzkNhWMHMkSla8q35OB.png", alt="CORS-RFC1918 errors will be reported as CORS policy errors in the console.", width="800", height="377", class="w-screenshot w-screenshot-filled" %}
+  {% Img src="image/admin/enzkNhWMHMkSla8q35OB.png", alt="CORS-RFC1918 errors will be reported as CORS policy errors in the console.", width="800", height="377", class="w-screenshot w-screenshot--filled" %}
   <figcaption class="w-figcaption">CORS-RFC1918 errors will be reported as CORS policy errors in the <b>Console</b>.</figcaption>
 </figure>